eor/ML-RT/README.md

 # ML-RT
-Machine Learning and Radiative Transfer
+ML-RT stand for Machine Learning and Radiative Transfer.
+It is a project aimed at examining the possibility to use machine learning techniques to emulate radiative transfer simulation results.

+## Setup

-## Software requirements / dependencies
+### Software requirements

+We assume your system is equipped with the following dependencies:

-* python 3.7 or newer
+* Python 3.7 or newer

-Python packages:
+* bash
+* wget

+Furthermore, the following Python packages are needed:

 * pytorch
 * numpy (1.20.0 or newer)